burlachenkok/exploring-python3/python_details.md

 print(t != f)  # Logical XOR; prints "True"
 ```

-Booleans are the results of comparisons like:
+Booleans are also the results of comparisons like:
 ```python
 a = 3
 b = 5